dentarg/auth0-blog/_posts/2017-10-07-typescript-practical-introduction.markdown

 ### TypeScript Configuration

-As TypeScript can aim different environments (like ECMAScript 3 and ECMAScript 2015) and can be configured to validate different things (like [implicit any](https://basarat.gitbooks.io/typescript/docs/options/noImplicitAny.html)), we use the `tsconfig.json` file to adjust the compiler to our needs.
-In our practical introduction to TypeScript, we will create a small program that runs on our terminal, through Node.js, to help us manage projects and its tasks.
+As TypeScript can aim different environments (like ECMAScript 3 or ECMAScript 2015) and can be configured to validate different things (like [implicit any](https://basarat.gitbooks.io/typescript/docs/options/noImplicitAny.html)), we use the `tsconfig.json` file to adjust the compiler to our needs.
+In our practical introduction to TypeScript, we will create a small program that deals with tasks and stories and that runs on our terminal, through Node.js, to help us understand the concepts.

 Node.js is based on [Chrome V8](https://developers.google.com/v8/), one of the most up-to-date JavaScript engines available.
 The version 6 of Node.js ships with a Chrome V8 version capable of supporting 95% of the ECMAScript 2015 specification, [as shown by Node Green](http://node.green/), while the version 8 is capable of supporting 99%.
-In respect of ECMAScript 2017, both versions support 23% and 73% of the specification, respectively.
+In respect to ECMAScript 2017, both versions support 23% and 73% of the specification, respectively.
 Therefore, the best choice is to configure our project to be compiled to ECMAScript 2015, which will enable users with Node.js 6 and 8 to run our program without trouble.

 Besides configuring the compiler to target ECMAScript 2015, we will also configure other four characteristics: